bssyco/jDoc/README.md

 Create new html file with name of "nav.html".

+put all files on the web server.

-Now you can call index.html on client.
+Now, you can call index.html on client.

 See [Codes](https://github.com/bssyco/jdoc/example/simple)